ENCCS/cmake-workshop/content/probing.rst

 In all cases, ``<LANG>`` can be one of ``CXX``, ``C`` or ``Fortran``.

-.. exercise:: Check that a compiler accepts a compiler flag
+.. exercise:: Exercise 19: Check that a compiler accepts a compiler flag

    Compilers evolve: they add and/or remove flags and sometimes you will face the need to test whether some flags are available before using them in your build.

-   1. Get the :download:`scaffold code <code/tarballs/19_check_compiler_flag.tar.bz2>`.
+   The scaffold code is in ``content/code/day-1/19_check_compiler_flag``.

-   2. Implement a ``CMakeLists.txt`` to build an executable from the ``asan-example.cpp`` source file.
+   #.
+Implement a ``CMakeLists.txt`` to build an executable from the
+      ``asan-example.cpp`` source file.
-   3. Check that the address sanitizer flags are available with
+   #.
+Check that the address sanitizer flags are available with
       |check_cxx_compiler_flag|.
 The flags to check are ``-fsanitize=address
       -fno-omit-frame-pointer``.
 Find the command signature with: